-Ozarks Technical Community College celebrates its 25th anniversary in 2015 to commemorate a critical step taken by voters on April 3, 1990, which approved the establishment of the Junior College District of Central Southwest Missouri.
+Ozarks Technical Community College celebrated its 25th anniversary in 2015 to commemorate a critical step taken by voters on April 3, 1990.
+At that time, voters approved the establishment of the Junior College District of Central Southwest Missouri.

-As a result of the vote in 1990, Heart of the Ozarks Community Technical College was founded as the region’s first open admission, two-year community college with a focus on technical education.
-Students could earn a one-year certificate, two-year associate of applied science degree (A.A.S.) or associate of arts degree (A.A.).
+As a result of the vote in 1990, the Board of Trustees founded Heart of the Ozarks Community Technical College in Springfield as the region’s first open-admission, two-year community college with a focus on technical education.
+Students could earn a one-year certificate, a two-year associate of applied science degree (A.A.S.), or an associate of arts degree (A.A.).

-In September 1991, with 1,198 credit-seeking college students, OTC opened its doors at the Cox Medical Center North and at 815 N. Sherman, which formerly housed the Graff Area Vocational Technical Center and would later become known as Lincoln Hall and Graff Hall.
-These buildings became the cornerstone of the newly established educational institution.
+In September 1991, with 1,198 credit-seeking college students, OTC opened its doors.
+It located these facilities at Cox Medical Center North and at 815 N. Sherman, which formerly housed the Graff Area Vocational Technical Center.
+The re-named Graff Hall and Lincoln Hall, a former African-American serving high school, became the cornerstone of the newly established community college.
 The following year, the college continued to grow and expanded its offerings to include general education courses at the North Town Mall in Springfield.

 In 1994, the college shortened its name to Ozarks Technical Community College.
-The institution received accreditation from the Higher Learning Commission of the North Central Association of Community Colleges in 1996.
+The institution received accreditation from the Higher Learning Commission of the North Central Association of Colleges and Schools in 1996.

 Enrollment grew at the annual rate of 11.4 percent between 1991 and 2014.
-With this accelerated growth rate, the college expanded in Springfield and beyond to accommodate the need for additional facilities.
+With this accelerated growth rate, the college expanded in Springfield and beyond.
 The Nelson Center opened in Lebanon in 1996 to offer general education and technical programs.
 At the OTC Springfield Campus, the Norman K. Myers Technical Education Center opened in the summer of 1997.

 In February 2001, OTC was given a 10-year reaccreditation from the North Central Association of Colleges and Schools.
-The renovation of the historic Lincoln Hall was completed the same year, after the building was placed on the National Register of Historic Places in May 2000.
+The renovation of the historic Lincoln Hall was completed the same year.
+This building was placed on the National Register of Historic Places in May 2000.
 A plaque recognizing the building’s placement on the National Register― honoring it as the first Julius Rosenwald School in Missouri― was unveiled in August 2004.

 In 2003, OTC adopted a policy that prohibited the consumption of tobacco or tobacco products on campus.
 OTC was the first college in Missouri, and one of the first higher education institutions in the nation, to become a tobacco-free institution.